 However, the great freedom of defining internal strategies at the metalevel is purchased at some cost.
 First, some familiarity with Maude's metalevel features is required; and second, some cost in performance is incurred in comparison with what might be possible in a direct implementation using Maude's rewrite engine.
-To address these two issues, a strategy language for Maude, that can be used entirely at the object level, has been designed and implemented, as described in Chapter 10.
-For example, the strategy for buying the same number of apples and cakes can be written in this language as
+To address these two issues, the Maude strategy language, which can be used entirely at the object level, has been designed and implemented, as described in Chapter 10.
+In the next section, we further discuss the relation between internal strategies and the Maude strategy language.